 Transportation / Automobiles

 It is not really necessary to have a car while you are a student at Naropa.
 All students are provided with local bus passes, which allow them to use Boulder's excellent public transportation system free of charge.
-Students also have access to Naropa's bike fleet: 120 bicycles that may be borrowed free of charge for up to one month at a time.
+Students also have access to Naropa's bike fleet: bicycles that may be borrowed free of charge for up to two weeks at a time.

 If you bring a car to Boulder or purchase one here, you must register the car in Boulder County as soon as you arrive and you must be in possession of a valid driver's license.

 To register your car, you must go to:

 1750 33rd Street

 In Colorado, you may use one of three driver's licenses: a license from your country of citizenship, an international driver's license, or a Colorado Driver's License.
 In order to apply for a Colorado license, you must go to: